Celebrating 30 Years of Children and Young People’s Rights

 - For pupils to wear blue for children’s rights or talk about class.

-More information and suggestions on how to mark the day will follow shortly.
+Click here for further information and suggestions on how to Mark the Day.

 For more information, please get in contact with the Participation team at NICCY on Participation@niccy.org or call 028 9031 1616.